- About us

-The 500-acre Olympic Park will re-open in 2013 as the Queen Elizabeth Olympic Park, with developments being driven forward by the London Legacy Development Corporation.
+The 500-acre Olympic Park will re-open fully in April 2014 as the Queen Elizabeth Olympic Park, with developments being driven forward by the London Legacy Development Corporation.

 What they’ll be delivering is up to 11,000 new homes in a family-focused environment with five distinct neighbourhoods clustered around parkland and open spaces.
 Housing will be a mix of high density apartments (towards Stratford City, which directly adjoins the area) and lower density family homes.
 There will be new infrastructure, new roads, new cultural and sporting opportunities and a new high street from the north of the park to the new East Village neighbourhood, establishing a major link between Leyton and Hackney.

 The first area, the North Park re-opened in July 2013 – exactly one year after the Olympics Opening Ceremony.
 You can visit the Timber Lodge, a community hub building set amongst acres of vibrant green parklands and footpaths, perfect for picnics and walks.
 Timber Lodge blends into the Park's natural landscape, and inside you can eat and drink at the Unity Kitchen Café, or sit and enjoy the sun on its outdoor terrace.

 Parents can take their kids to the amazing Tumbling Bay adventure playground, with its sandpit, tree-top walkways.